kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

 )

 type ExternalAdmissionHook struct {
-    // Operations is the list of operations this hook will be invoked on - Create, Update, or *
-    // for all operations.
-Defaults to '*'.
-    Operations []OperationType
-    // Resources are the resources this hook should be invoked on.
-    Resources []Resource
-    // Subresources is a list of subresources.
-If non-empty, this hook should be invoked on
-    // all combinations of Resources and Subresources. '*' is all subresources.
-    Subresources []string
+    // Name of the AdmissionHook.
+It must be unique.
+It is used as the merge key.
+    Name string

     // ClientConfig defines how to talk to the hook.
     ClientConfig AdmissionHookClientConfig

+    // Operations describes what operations on what resources/subresources the webhook cares about.
+    // The webhook cares about an operation if it matches any Operaiton.
+    Operations []Operation

     // FailurePolicy defines how unrecognized errors from the admission endpoint are handled -
     // allowed values are Ignore, Fail.
 Default value is Fail FailurePolicy FailurePolicyType
 }

-type Resource struct {
+type Operation struct {
-    // Group is the API group the resource belongs to.  '*' is all groups.
-    Group string
+    // Operations is the list of operations this hook will be invoked on - Create, Update, or *
+    // for all operations.
+Defaults to '*'. type OperationType

-    // Resource is the name of the resource. '*' is all resoures.
+    // Resource describes the group, resource and subresources.
+Defaults to all groups, resources, subresources.
-    Resource string
+    Resouce Resource
 }

 type OperationType string